 Menu planning and grocery shopping is something I’ve grown to love.
 It’s a challenge to feed my family within our budget!
 I don’t always make it (!!) but most of the time, we eat well and I stay on target.

-When Whole Foods Market asked me to step up to the Whole Foods Hacks challenge of creating a weekly menu (14 meals of any mix) with a budget of $125, shopping in my local Whole Foods Market store, I knew I had to take that on!
+Whole Foods Market asked me to take the Whole Foods Hacks challenge and create a weekly menu (14 meals total) with a budget of $125, shopping at my local Whole Foods Market.
+I love a good budget challenge, so I was happy to take that on!

 When we switched to organic and whole foods about six or seven years ago, the sticker shock was brutal!
-We transitioned item by item every few months to adjust our menu without adjusting our budget too much.
+We transitioned item by item every few months to adjust our menu and budget gradually.

-I often hear how expensive it is to eat organic (not gonna lie, depending on what you buy, you can blow your budget on products with the “organic” label!).
+I often hear how expensive it is to eat organic.
+Truth: depending on what you buy, you can blow your budget on unnecessary products with an “organic” label!
+However, we’ve been able to slowly switch over to mostly organic/natural and keep our budget on track.

 How to create a menu to feed a family (of 4!) on $125 per week (at Whole Foods, no less).